You Need More Than Pencils and Markers to Color

 Marker fans also have a few tools at their disposal.
 Those who use alcohol-based markers may want to check out blender markers/pens.
 Blender markers help create beautiful color gradients.
 You can rub the blender over an existing color to lighten it.
 You can apply two colors of varying tints next to each other, then rub the blender across both to blend them together.
 Check out the many YouTube tutorials for more ideas.

 Waterbrushes are for watercolors or watercolor markers.
-They are as the name suggests -- a brush with a hollow handle that holds water.
-Gently squeeze the handle to expel water onto the brush, then apply on the color.
+As the name suggests, they are a brush with a hollow handle that holds water.
+Gently squeeze the handle to expel water onto the brush, then apply the color.

 6. Tutorial Books

 It may sound a bit silly to need a how-to guide on coloring.
 After all, children do it!
 But there's no harm in learning some techniques and how to create certain effects.
 Want to learn how to create a gorgeous sunset?
 How about a realistic teardrop?
 Or perhaps just a deeper understanding of color theory?
 Tutorials will help.

 There are books for all levels of colorists, from beginners to veterans.
 The four books in the photo above are among the most highly recommended:

 - Color Workshop, A Step-by-Step Guide to Creating Artistic Effects by Rachel Reinert

 - How to Color Like an Artist: Colored Pencil Techniques including Blending & Shading by Veronica Winters